Pathoschild/smapi-mod-dump/source/~barteke22/CustomSpouseLocation/config info readme.txt

     SpouseRoom_Auto_Facing_TileOffset: X, Y offset ("-1.1, 0")
 		This is the 'interesting' tile used by Automation to determine where the spouse will be looking towards upon spawning, when not sitting.
 By default it's offset to 1.1 tile left of their spawn point.
 		"Default" is the profile is used by all spouses without a named profile.
 It uses your main spouse (or Emily) for preview.
-		 The "sebastianFrog" profile is a special hardcoded case, as Sebastian's spawn point changes a bit after a certain event - the interesting tile in his room is then around the middle.
+		 The "sebastianFrog" profile is a special hardcoded case - ignore it IF you have Multiple Spouses installed.
+		Sebastian's spawn point changes a bit after a certain event - the interesting tile in his room is then around the middle.